 Accident and Emergency departments (A&E) are no doubt one of the busiest places in the hospital, meaning that mistakes can sometimes happen here.
 Learn more about A&E claims below.

-Hip replacement surgery is often a result of arthritis, general wear and tear, or a nasty fall.
+Hip surgery is often a result of arthritis, general wear and tear or a nasty fall.
 If you’ve suffered hip replacement negligence, get in touch today.

-Pressure sores happen when a patient is left in one spot for too long.
-Healthcare providers have a duty of care to ensure they don’t develop.
+Pressure sores happen when a patient is left in one spot for too long, and healthcare professionals have a duty of care to ensure they don’t develop.
 Call us for help with your pressure sore claims.

-Undiagnosed, or missed fractures are the most commonly missed injuries in A&E in England and Wales.
-Let us help you with your claim.
+Undiagnosed bone fractures are some of the most commonly missed injuries in A&E in England and Wales.
+Let us help you with making your claim.

 Delayed life saving operation causes infant death